 Oceanit has studied the utility of iBeach versus other methods of gauging coastal changes such as UAV (drone) surveys and traditional beach profiling, in terms of temporal resolution, spatial coverage, labor & equipment costs and reliability. iBeach's low cost and persistent data capture & analysis represents a giant leap forward in beach health monitoring.
 It allows for automated long-term observation and insight gathering like never before.

-In addition to the hardware component of iBeach, Oceanit has developed BeachWatch which is a cloud-based repository for different data; such as shoreline surveys, IBeach, drone videos, photos, wave and current data and crowd sourced data.
-It is intended as a decision making tool.
+In addition to the hardware component of iBeach, Oceanit has developed BeachWatch which is a cloud-based repository for diverse data; such as shoreline surveys, iBeach, drone videos, photos, wave and current data, and crowd sourced data.
+BeachWatch is intended as a consolidated decision making tool for stakeholders.

 iBeach constantly monitors visible sand percentages and beach levels over weeks, months, and years.
 It can detect problematic trends before they are fully visible to naked eye and the feedback generated on BeachWatch is exponentially more actionable than the feedback available via traditional methods.
 From large scale, public beaches to private homeowner associations, the use of iBeach can help to make responsible decisions to protect our precious coastlines.